Gometi/Escape-Room/README.md

 - Create game logic: like what the player has to do to navigate through the rooms, solve puzzles and find clues

 ## POST MVP
-- Create a login page for players (Auth)
 - Adding sounds and animations
 - Drag and Drop (moving objects on the screen)

-## Additional Libraries
+## Technologies Used
-- Node, Express or Rails
 - Phaser
+- Cinema 4d
+- Webpack